 That’s why I would recommend visiting Fazer Cafe (Kluuvikatu), even just to see the beautiful shop with all the skillfully set displays and Fazer products.
 Naturally, I would recommend sitting down to enjoy their bakery products but if time is of the essence, at least pop a short visit.

-According to their website, the building in which Café Engel is located is one of the oldest in Helsinki.
+According to its website, the building in which Café Engel is located is one of the oldest in Helsinki.
 The ground floor was built in 1765 and later on, 2 floors were added.
 The famous architect, Carl Ludvig Engel designed the facade.
 His influence can be seen all around the Senate Square.
 Cafe Engel is one in the series of old-standing and old-fashioned cafes in Helsinki that you can read about in this post.

 In the inner courtyard, there is Kino Engel, where they show old films and documentaries, in summer and autumn.
 This place is adjacent to Tuomiokirkko or Helsinki Cathedral, which makes it very popular with tourists likewise.
 The ambiance is sophisticated and takes you back in time, as is only appropriate, given the location next to the Senate Square.
 Lovely cakes and delicious lunch guarantee this place gets packed easily.

 An established place serving people at Etelä Esplanadi, in the heart of Helsinki.
-This place has got a cafe downstairs and a dining area plus library bar upstairs.
+This place has got a cafe downstairs and a dining area plus a library bar upstairs.
 Waiters wear proper black and white uniforms and the place has got grand, old-fashioned decor.
 A popular place for older ladies to chat with coffee and a piece of gateau, stylish office workers to have a salad or older gentleman reading their newspaper.
 All in all, a versatile place that suits for different occasions.
 The terrace facing “Espan puisto” (Esplanadi Park) is also very popular.

 An institution at Bulevardi street which has been serving the people of Helsinki since 1852.
 You notice the prestigious substance of this place once you walk inside.
 You can see many affluent older ladies and gentleman here.
 I’m pretty sure a lot of them have been coming here since they were young.